 From Fireworks & BBQs to Military Tanks & flyovers?

-And here we are in 2019 just ahead of yet another July 4th celebration.
-Over the past 243 years, the United States has gone through a great many growing pains but there is still a long way to go.
+And here we are in 2019, just ahead of another July 4th celebration.
+Over the past 243 years, the United States has gone through many growing pains, but there is still a long way to go.
 Thanks in great part to unwavering social activism, countless legal reforms have placed the United States on an upward trajectory, but the country still remains dangerously vulnerable to the ignorance and bigotry of its past – a truth that became painfully obvious over the past two years.

-Throughout the centuries, Independence Day has been largely void of partisan politics and presidential grandstanding.
-Save for the 1951 speech from President Truman discussing the progress of the Korean War, and the 1970 videotaped remarks of President Nixon, politics has stayed out of the holiday’s limelight.
+Independence Day has been largely void of partisan politics and presidential grandstanding throughout the centuries.
+Save for the 1951 speech from President Truman discussing the progress of the Korean War and the 1970 videotaped remarks of President Nixon, politics has stayed out of the holiday’s limelight.
 But President Trump plans to change all of that.
-Not only will he ensure the limelight shines directly on him, but he’s decided that flags, barbecues, fireworks, and parades just aren’t enough – he wants a military-style event, complete with tanks and flyovers.
+Not only will he ensure the limelight shines directly on him, but he’s decided that flags, barbecues, fireworks, and parades aren’t enough – he wants a military-style event, complete with tanks and flyovers.

 Big 4th of July in D.C.
 “Salute to America.”
 The Pentagon & our great Military Leaders are thrilled to be doing this & showing to the American people, among other things, the strongest and most advanced Military anywhere in the World.
 Incredible Flyovers & biggest ever Fireworks … We’re gonna have some tanks stationed outside … You know we’re making a lot of new tanks right now.” – Donald J. Trump

-Many Americans feel that injecting a strongman presence in an otherwise, non-partisan, apolitical traditional celebration sounds the alarms and sets the stage for bad optics all around.
+Many Americans feel that injecting a strongman presence in an otherwise non-partisan, apolitical traditional celebration sounds the alarms and sets the stage for bad optics all around.
 Just what does a military-style parade suggest about our country?
-What message are we sending to our allies and to the world at large?
+What message are we sending to our allies and the world?

 But Trump has been calling for a military-style parade for some time now.
 In fact, ever since returning from his visit to France following the 2017 Bastille Day, he’s expressed a desire for a military parade.
 Clearly impressed with the tanks, gun trucks, and uniformed soldiers during this annual French celebration, Trump returned to the States and ordered both the Pentagon and White House officials to begin planning a military-style parade on American soil: